A Unified Framework for Online Trip Destination Prediction: Experiments

 By clustering the entire dataset with DBSCAN using the parameters $\epsilon = 100$ m and $m = 2$, one can interpret each cluster as a location that the user has visited at least two times.
 Fig. \ref{fig:offline_cluster_stats} illustrates the number of clusters and the percentage of trips ending in a cluster for all the users in the dataset.
 On average, the number of found clusters, i.e. $K$, is $15.5$ and $75.4\%$ of users trips end in this set of clusters.

 The same experiment is performed using the two variants of the online clustering algorithm.
 Fig. \ref{fig:online_cluster_stats_v1} and Fig. \ref{fig:online_cluster_stats_v2} show the results for variant 1 and variant 2 respectively.
 The parameters $m$ and $\epsilon$ are the same as for the offline clustering.
 The additional parameter $r$ in variant 1 is set to $1/2$, and the function $\textsc{DeleteOldPoints}(t)$ is adjusted to remove the points older than 28 days in both variants.
+Other combinations of the additional parameters were tested, but the results are robust to the changes, and they are not affected much unless the parameters are modified drastically.
 The average number of clusters found and trips ending in the set of clusters is $13.6$ and $64.1\%$ for variant 1 and $13.2$ and $64.7 \%$ for variant 2.

-Both the number of clusters and the percentage of trips ending in a cluster appear to have dropped, although this can be anticipated.
-The number of clusters are affected by the fact that non-clustered points are only kept for 28 days.
+Looking at the difference between the offline and online clustering methods, we notice that the number of clusters as well as the percentage of trips ending in a cluster appear to have dropped, although this can be anticipated.
+The number of clusters are affected by the fact that non-clustered points are only kept for a given number of days.
 Furthermore, by storing the clusters as centroids, the possibility of merging two nearby clusters increases.
 The percentage of trips ending in a cluster is affected by the number of clusters, but perhaps even more by the fact that the assignment of labels is done in an online way.
+In other words, the first time a place is visited it cannot yet be labeled as a candidate location and will at that point in time be considered an outlier.
 This means that the first point to appear where a cluster is going to be formed will never be counted.

 Another way that one can evaluate the online clustering algorithms is to look at the evolution of the rand score, mutual information, and v-measure score \cite{hubert1985comparing,vinh2010information,rosenberg2007v}.
 All these metrics compare the predicted cluster labels of each trip with the true labels and yield a score that is upper limited by $1$, where a score of $1$ indicates a perfect match.
 The true labels in this comparison are those obtained from the offline clustering algorithm, when run on the full dataset, i.e. on all available trips for each user.